Budget Management vs Financial Planning for Nonprofits

 b.
 Long-term vs. short-term

-Secondly, a financial plan monitors an organization’s growth quarterly or semi-annually while budget management tracks income and expenses on a weekly or monthly basis.
+Secondly, a financial plan monitors an organisation’s growth quarterly or semi-annually while budget management tracks income and expenses on a weekly or monthly basis.
 In general, a nonprofit will advance on its financial plan more quickly if it adheres closely to its budget.

 This shows that budget management and financial planning are essential to having a sound financial life.
 Financial planning provides a more comprehensive view and aids in future planning while budgeting aids in day-to-day financial management.
-Hence, understanding the distinction will enable an organization to develop both short- and long-term financial strategies that work.
+Hence, understanding the distinction will enable an organisation to develop both short- and long-term financial strategies that work.

 c.
 Current vs future standing